Technical Summary

 PRA SS1/23 (Model Risk Management)

-Documentation structured to support vendor model assessment by regulated firms.
+Documentation structured to support vendor model assessment by in-scope regulated firms.
 Published methodology, accuracy monitoring, confidence indicators, and per-valuation audit trail.

 Basel 3.1 (expected January 2027)